MaciejFigat/videoCover/frontend/src/components/tutorial.md

 10. Reminder - Changing any environment variables will require you to restart the development server if it is running.
 11. For more information about environmental variables in React: https://create-react-app.dev/docs/adding-custom-environment-variables/

-12. For more information about EmailJS read docs at: https://www.npmjs.com/package/emailjs
+12. For more information about emailjs-com read docs at: https://www.npmjs.com/package/emailjs-com

 ```
 const EMAILJS_ID = process.env.REACT_APP_MY_EMAILJS_ID